 The course team would like to take this opportunity to welcome you to the MA Creative Practice.
-Over the next year you will be engaging in a specialist programme of study through which you will develop your ideas and skills into an informed professional and academic awareness and growing understanding of the where and how to place your practice in relation to social, cultural, technical, historical, and ethical contexts.
+Over the next year (Full Time) or two years (Part Time), you will be engaging in a specialist programme of study through which you will develop your ideas and skills into an informed professional and academic awareness and growing understanding of the where and how to place your practice in relation to social, cultural, technical, historical, and ethical contexts.
 We are confident that your time will be challenging, enriching and rewarding and we hope that you will pursue your chosen course of study with conscientiousness and enthusiasm.